 This page gives you step-by-step instructions for how to find and share accurate, up-to-date information, from credible sources, with your clinicians.

-Sharing reliable Sjogren's information with clinicians is one of the most powerful tools that patients can use for self-advocacy.
+Sharing accurate, up-to-date information about Sjogren's with clinicians is one of the most powerful tools that patients can use for self-advocacy.

-1. The core information packet
+The Sjogren's core information packet

-Sjogren’s Clinical Practice Guidelines, Systemic - Treatment guidelines for musculoskeletal pain, fatigue, and a section on biological therapies.
+Sjogren’s Clinical Practice Guidelines, Systemic - Treatment guidelines for musculoskeletal pain, fatigue, and a section on biological therapies

-Sjogren’s Clinical Practice Guidelines, Pulmonary - Screening and treatment guidelines for Sjogren’s lung disease, which is highly prevalent and underdiagnosed.
+Sjogren’s Clinical Practice Guidelines, Pulmonary - Screening and treatment guidelines for Sjogren’s lung disease, which is highly prevalent and underdiagnosed

-Sjogren’s Patient Perspective (161) - a good handout to offer any time a clinician downplays Sjogren's, especially its impact on fatigue and other quality of life issues.
-(Click the orange box in the upper righthand corner to access the printable PDF).
+Sjogren’s Patient Perspective (161) - A good handout to offer any time a clinician downplays Sjogren's and especially fatigue and other quality of life issues caused by Sjogren’s.
+(Click the orange box in the upper righthand corner to access the printable PDF.)